TheRealAnonymous008/quartz/content/details/computer science/software engineering/The Design Patterns.md

 * **Inversion of Control** - custom written portions of the code receive control flow from a generic framework.
 Control is inverted as it is the framework that is in control rather than the callee.
 # Links
 * [[Design Patterns Elements of Reusable Object-Oriented Software by Gamma, Helm, Johnson, and Vissides]]
-* [[Christopher Alexander]] - introduced the concept of design patterns but for architecture.
+* [[The Timeless Way of Building]] - introduced the concept of design patterns but for architecture.